joelwking/prezo/documentation/installation.md

 #### Upload

-To upload files, program `upload.py` uses these environment variables to learn the bucket name, secret and access key, and the filename of the input file.
+To upload files, program `upload.py` uses these environment variables to learn the bucket name, secret and access key, and the directory or filename of the input file.

 When using AWS S3 buckets, navigate to the IAM menu, create (or select a user) which has the policy of `AmazonS3FullAccess` and under the `security credentials` tab.
 The access keys allow you to use the AWS CLI, and these programs using the MinIO SDK.
 You can have a maximum of two access keys (active or inactive) at a time.